Our low-cost classes and workshops are led by established, progressive dance artists.

 - Movement Research offers [Virtual] and [In-person] classes.

-- Classes are open-level.
+- [In-person] classes are open-level.
 New to a movement class?
 Welcome!
-Take a moment to review the class description and the faculty bio before class starts.
+Please Review the class description and the faculty bio before class starts.

-- New to Zoom?
-So are we.
-Review our MR Zoom Class Etiquette Guidelines posted on a class webpage before class begins.
+- [Virtual] classes are held through Zoom.
+Review the MR Zoom Etiquette Guidelines posted on the class description before class begins.

 Physical Inquiry and Somatic Practices

-A series of ongoing, weekly drop-in classes based in a variety of modalities and body practices, designed to expand one’s understanding and efficient use of the body.
-Classes are suitable for professional dancers and non-dancers alike and are held throughout the year at Agnes Varis Performing Arts Center through a partnership with Gibney Dance, and at the historic Eden’s Expressway, and at Movement Research's new home at 150 First Avenue.
-All classes $14 unless otherwise noted.
-MR Class Cards are applicable at Eden's Expressway, and MR, 122CC only.
+A series of ongoing, weekly drop-in classes based in a variety of body practices, designed to expand one’s understanding and efficient use of the body.
+Classes are suitable for professional dancers and non-dancers alike.

 Johanna S. Meyer